FelixOnline/v2/content/articles/2017-2-3-ghost-in-the-shell.md

  - /film/6722/ghost-in-the-shell
 imported: true
 comments:
+ - value: >
- - Hey thats a clever way of thnkinig about it
+     Hey, that's a clever way of thnkinig about it.

 # Article Taxonomies
 categories: